zhiyunfan/wav2vec-sid/README.md

   author = {Myle Ott and Sergey Edunov and Alexei Baevski and Angela Fan and Sam Gross and Nathan Ng and David Grangier and Michael Auli}, booktitle = {Proceedings of NAACL-HLT 2019: Demonstrations}, year = {2019},
 }
+@inproceedings{fan2021wav2vecsid,
+  title = {Exploring wav2vec 2.0 on Speaker Verification and Language Identification}, author = {Zhiyun Fan and Meng Li and Shiyu Zhou and Bo Xu}, booktitle = {Conference of the International Speech Communication Association}, year = {2021},
+}
 ```